 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Extracorporeal membrane carbon dioxide removal.

-This document replaces previous guidance on Arterio–venous extracorporeal membrane carbondioxide removal (interventional procedure guidance IPG250).
+This document replaces previous guidance on Arterio–venous extracorporeal membrane carbondioxide removal (NICE interventional procedure guidance 250, January 2008).

 X58.8 Other specified artificial support for body system